New York Residency Risk Checker — State, City, Yonkers

 Manual tracking creates long-term data risk

-Statutory residency turns on day counts and housing facts — both of which are often reconstructed from memory, email, calendars, and credit-card statements when the question arrives.
+Statutory residency turns on day counts and housing facts.
+Both are often reconstructed from memory, email, calendars, and credit-card statements when the question arrives.

-Any part of a day in New York can count.
-A dinner, a meeting, a single overnight — each is a NY day.
+Any part of a day in New York State can count.
+A dinner, a meeting, a single overnight: each is a New York State day.
 Short visits are the easiest ones to forget.

 The people who hold the line under review usually aren't counting better.
 They have records that were already in place before the question was asked.